Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 - Hi, I am Richard Rekhy, a Chartered Accountant who dared to dream big.

-- I started my career in 1983 at a mid-sized firm.
-Over the years I developed entrepreneurial abilities and later moved to a larger firm where I transformed into a leader and eventually becoming the CEO at KPMG, India from 2012 until 2017.
+- I started my career in 1983 at a mid-sized firm and eventually became the CEO at KPMG, India (2012-2017).

 First-person in my family to become a CA